BoguesUser/POSS-1_Downloader_And_Converter/README.md

 # Code Function

 This scrapes the images of the plates available from Caltech and converts them to a normalized, 8 bit png file.
+I am using cropping about 1% of value off the top and bottom for more robust scaling.

-There is a bit of dataloss doing that but it makes the file SIGNIFICANTLY smaller.
+There is a bit of dataloss doing all this but it makes the file SIGNIFICANTLY smaller.
 Worth it for what I plan to do.

-This does save portions of the fits header file but not everything.
+This also does save portions of the fits header file but not everything.
 Just the stuff I needed.
 Add keys to line 77 if you need a specific header value saved.

 ## Project Structure